Traveling to China is an unforgettable experience, offering a blend of ancient traditions and modern marvels.

 Use Licensed Services Only

-Stick with licensed taxis, guides, and tour operators.
+Stick to licensed taxis, guides, and tour operators.
+Verify credentials before making payments.

 Stay Aware of Your Surroundings